-Auditor's opinion

-In our opinion:
+Auditor's opinion In our opinion:

-- (a) the financial report of HSBC Bank Australia Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's and the Group's financial position as at 31 December 2014 and of their performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 2(a).
+- (a) the financial report of HSBC Bank Australia Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the company's and consolidated entity's financial position as at 31 December 2015 and of their performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - (b) the consolidated financial report also complies with International Financial Reporting Standards as disclosed in Note 2.